scaledrecognition/s3fs-recipe/README.md

 ## Credits

-This recipe is base on Tom Wilson's <tom@jackhq.com> port of the s3fs recipe by Jack Russell Software <team@jackrussellsoftware.com>
+This recipe is based on Tom Wilson's <tom@jackhq.com> port of the s3fs recipe by Jack Russell Software <team@jackrussellsoftware.com>